harshbg/secondbrainai/README.md

 ---

 ## 📜 General Info
 This project builds an interactive tool that allows users to create research summaries, essays, and relevant highlights using AI.
-By inputting a topic or section, users can retrieve structured information from a collection of highlights.
+Users can retrieve structured information from a collection of highlights by inputting a topic or section.
 It supports different essay formats, summary generation, and more, utilizing LlamaIndex for efficient querying and embedding techniques.

 Key features include:
 - Topic-based research highlights